 Davenport Institute for Public Engagement and Civic Leadership

-The mission of the Davenport Institute is to help build stronger communities in California by promoting public participation in local governance.
-We work with local governments, non-profit organizations, and residents to both promote and support constructive and broad-based civic involvement in decisions that affect people where they live and work.
-We strive to be a champion of public engagement as a 21st Century leadership skill for governments and residents to succeed together.
-Find out more about the Davenport Institute
+The Davenport Institute for Public Engagement and Civic Leadership works with local governments, non-profit organizations, and residents to both promote and support constructive and broad-based civic involvement in decisions that affect people where they live and work.

 Our second annual State of Public Engagement conference was a success!
 We had 100+ participants join a conversation on external factors impacting public engagement, what public engagement looks like now, and how we can address issues of digital equity.
 If you missed the conference, the recording can be found here.

 April 20, 2022